RyanJunejo/Biodiversity-Projects/README.md

 1. **Refined RAG Methodologies**: Further enhance RAG approaches for improved species classification.
 2. **iNat Community Contribution**: Investigate ways to incorporate iNaturalist community contributions for model refinement.
 3. **Hybrid Models**: Combine Hiera’s hierarchical capabilities with BioCLIP’s embedding-based approach for more robust results.

+## Contributions
+Thank you to Graham Taylor for supervising my work at the Vector Institute.
+Thank you to Nate Lesperance for being a great mentor and advisor.
+Big Shoutout to the Unviersity of Guelph's Machine Learning Reading Group.
+Lastly, a huge thanks to the Inaturalist community without whom this project never could've happened.